broch/broch.github.io/drafts/linux-install.md

 The installation was done with an ethernet connection and if this is missing on a subsequent boot, the system will hang waiting for the connection to come up [^net-timeout].
 By default, the static network configuration is read from the file `/etc/network/interfaces`, but for a laptop, this isn't ideal, as the available networks may change and you probably want to be able to connect to different WIFI networks depending on where you are.
 The `network-manager` package is a common solution.
 First comment out everything but the `lo` interface in the `/etc/network/interfaces` file:

-[^net-timeout]: There is a timeout configured somewhere which I changed the first time I ran into the problem, but I can't find the file anymore, so this is a TODO.
+[^net-timeout]: There is a timeout configured somewhere which I changed the first time I ran into the problem, but I can't find the file anymore.
 In any case it doesn't matter once the ethernet settings have been removed from `/etc/network/interfaces`.

 ```
 # The loopback network interface